NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.6.0 =
+This update brings menus, menu sections and menu items to the new Gutenberg editor in WordPress 5.0.
+It also fixes some bugs with WPML compatibility.

 = 1.5.2 =
 This maintenance update fixes a bug that prevented changes to menu section names from being saved when they were listed in the second column.